Employee motivation is not a “nice to do.”

 Leaders don’t have complete control over employee motivation.
 Employees themselves play an essential role in their own motivation through how they chose to view and respond to the world and the workplace.
 There are also other factors beyond the control of managers and supervisors that influence motivation.

 However, managers and supervisors have the opportunity and responsibility to impact that which is within their sphere of influence.
-Understanding the seven elements listed above and what motivates each person can help them work towards fulfilling this responsibility.
+Understanding the seven elements listed above and what motivates each person can help them pave the way.

 SYLVIA MELENA is the Founder and CEO of Melena Consulting Group and the award-winning author of Supportive Accountability: How to Inspire People and Improve Performance.

 Want to Create a Motivating and High-Performing Workplace?

 Sylvia’s signature Supportive Accountability Leadership™ Program will equip your leaders to create a motivating work environment while promoting accountability and improving performance.

 1, 2, 3, 4, 5, 6, 7, 8 Krüger, J. & Rootman, C. (2010).
 How do small business managers influence employee satisfaction and commitment?
 Acta Commercii,10(1). pp. 59 - 72.
 Retrieved from http://www.actacommercii.co.za/index.php/acta/article/viewFile/114/114.
 Creative Commons License.